 I spent a week in Krabi during my 2-month Southeast Asia trip, and it’s been one of my favourite places.
 Not only did it cost me less than R 2000 for food and accommodation, but the activities were super affordable as well!

 If you’re planning a trip to the Land of Smiles, here are my top tips for travelling to Krabi on a budget.

 How To Find Cheap Flights From South Africa to Thailand

 Finding cheap flights to Thailand from South Africa depends on a lot of factors.
 The biggest ones to keep in mind are the time of year and your flexibility.

 For example, I’ve noticed that flights to Europe tend to be cheaper at the beginning of the year and start to increase a few months before their high season of June to August.

 I was able to shave off a couple of hundred Rands on my Thailand tickets by letting the days with the lower prices dictate when I would go.
 Instead of paying the usual R 5K+ for a return ticket, I paid R4,800.00.
 It may not seem like much, but every bit goes a long way when you’re planning a trip to Krabi on a budget.

 Thailand is also the cheapest entry point into Southeast Asia.
 So if you want to go to Indonesia, Vietnam, Laos or any of the other nearby countries, it’s worthwhile to see if it’s cheaper to fly to those countries once you’re in Thailand.

 Accommodation Costs in Krabi

-Thailand may not be as cheap as it was a few years ago, but it’s still possible to keep your accommodation costs down.
+Thailand may not be as cheap as it was a few years ago, but it’s still possible to go backpacking in Thailand on a small budget.